When an employee is underpaid, the method used to get them the rest of their net pay depends largely upon the urgency. Here are some common methods:

 - In Payroll Processing > Payroll Entry > Individual Time Entry, then select the employee you wish to correct.

 - To void the original check, click "Add New" in the horizontal blue bar that runs across the middle of the screen, then choose Check Type: "Void", select the original check you wish to void, uncheck "Include Direct Deposit Reversals", and Save.
+(Contact Customer Service to void the check for you)

 - To calculate the amount the employee would have received on a correct version of the check, click "Add New" again.